MarineEvoEcoLab/Lab_Resources/test.md

 * Unauthorized communication during exams

-* Unauthorized use of another’s work or preparing work for another student
+* Unauthorized use of another's work or preparing work for another student

 * Taking an exam for another student